whale shark and manta rays

 Type of dives: Spectacular channel-drift dives, wrecks, pinnacles, world-famous night dives

 Marine life: Divers will be astonished by the variety of marine life.
 From nudibranchs and eels, through schools of reef fish, eagle rays, sharks and turtles to manta rays and whale sharks.
+Simply the best of Maldives

-Dive Sites Description:
+Dive Sites Maldives:

 *easy **medium difficult ***challenging